Starting a blog for the first time is an amazing, yet intimidating experience.

 Here’s a quick and dirty overview to link building:

 First, you need high-quality content.
-No one is going to link to garbage.
+No one is going to link to garbage, and it doesn’t matter if you’re just starting a blog or have been around for a while.

 Brian Dean actually recommends creating content specifically for the people you want links from, rather than focusing on keywords first.
 It’s worked for me.